alvinmdj/mobile-cross-platform-if670/README.md

 - **Week 09 - Capacitor Geolocations & React Google Maps API**

   Continue previous week project to implement Google Maps when adding new memory and view memories.
+Also utilizes Capacitor geolocation package to locate current location.

   **Note**: copy ```.env.example``` to ```.env.local``` and setup the google maps API key.